About Us

 Our Structure

 While incorporating into a non-profit would be one way to formally organize ourselves, we hope to remain seen and understood as a supporter of organizations and not a competitor or service provider, therefore, we have chosen a different path.
-We will continue to maintain a more dynamic structure with Trekkers as the official Fiscal Sponsor of the MidCoast Community Collaborative.

 https://midcoastcommunitycollaborative.org/wp-content/uploads/2022/06/floating_image_single_service.png